rahulakrish/portfolio_builder/README.md

 For minimun volatility, we can see the difference in allocation when compared to the portfolio optimized for max_sharpe.

+By playing around with different stocks, investment amount and model constraints, we can generate different portfolios and choose that best fits our outlook.

 # Conclusions

 1. All the models are purely mathematical models and cannot take into account black swan events.
-2. Obviously, the strnegth of the forecast is goverened by the model.
-SHown here is only a basic model with only historical stock price used to predict future price.
-Clearly, more features like volume of shares, yearly income etc. and other macro economic factors can be added and more sophisticated models developed to make more wholesome and accurate predictions.
+2. Obviously, the strength of the forecast is goverened by the model.
+Shown here is only a basic model with only historical stock price used to predict future price.
+More features and more sophisticated models can developed to make more realistic and accurate predictions.
 3. Similarly, the PyPfopt library optimization was done only for maximum sharpe and minimum volatility.
 There are more options that the user can play with to generate more portfolios.

 # Appendix